According to Thieves, Here’s How to Really Secure Your Home.

 Here’s a great, up-to-date comparison of security cameras published by HomeAlarmReport.com.

 Dogs are More Effective than a Home Security System

 There, we said it.
 A big, barking dog is going to do a lot more in terms of preventing burglaries than a home security system.
 Also, signage posted around your home or yard will be helpful.
 That said, burglars are smart enough to know when those signs are fake.
 If you don’t have any dog toys in the back yard, or a fence, it’ll be obvious you don’t have a dog—and if you do it’s a small dog.

-For help with installing security window film in Wilmington, NC or the Maryland, DC area, AP Tinting can help.
-For more information, visit our page on Wilmington, NC security window film here.
+For help with installing security window film, AP Tinting can help.
+For more information, visit our page on security window film here.